project-magpie/project-magpie.github.io/_posts/2014-04-26-pursue-hdmi-edid-bugs.md

      3. ~100KHz
      4. ~400KHz

-The i2c sequence to read data from the eeprom have to define a start address where we want to read from:
+The i2c sequence to read data from the EEPROM have to define a start address where we want to read from:

     I2C>[0xa0 0]
     I2C START BIT